ayushi25mim10174-hue/VITyarthi_Ayushi/README.md

 This project is for educational and personal use only.

-For more info about the simple interest formula, see.[1]
+For more info about the simple interest formula, see.

 [1](https://testbook.com/maths/simple-interest)
 [2](https://blog.xqa.io/programming-tutorials/python-simple-interest-program/)